sunilBisht1103/Linux_For_Dummies/Linux_Commands/File and Directory Operations/Commands.md

 │ └── README.md
 └── .zshrc
 ```
-## 13.du (disk usage) command in Linux to estimate file space usage and provide information about the disk space occupied by files and directories.
+## 13.du (disk usage) command in Linux to estimate file space usage and provide information about the disk space occupied by files and directories

 Options

--h: Display the output in human-readable format (e.g., 1.2M instead of 1234567)
+-h: Display the output in human-readable format (e.g., 1.2M instead of 1234567)
--s: Display the total size of a directory, instead of the size of each file/directory within it
+-s: Display the total size of a directory, instead of the size of each file/directory within it
--c: Display the grand total at the end of the output
+-c: Display the grand total at the end of the output
--x: Do not cross file system boundaries
+-x: Do not cross file system boundaries
--d <depth>: Limit the depth of the directory tree that du will display
+-d <depth>: Limit the depth of the directory tree that du will display

 exclude specific directories from the du measurement,